- Important Dates

 PharmCAS

-- Submit Pharmacy College Application Service (PharmCAS) application online at www.pharmcas.org
+- All applicants must submit a Pharmacy College Application Service (PharmCAS) application online at www.pharmcas.org.

-- Two letters of recommendations are required to be submitted in PharmCAS (we will review up to four).
+- Two letters of recommendation are required to be submitted in PharmCAS (we will review up to four).

 PharmCAS Academic Update

-- Submit official transcripts with spring grades directly to the CPHS Office of Admissions
+- If you miss the update window, submit official transcripts with spring grades directly to the PharmD Admissions Coordinator, Madelyn Tew at mtew@campbell.edu.

 Interviews

-Completed application packages are evaluated using a holistic review process to determine the applicant’s potential as a student pharmacist.
-Qualified applicants are offered an interview.
+Completed and verified applications are evaluated using a holistic review process to determine the applicant’s potential as a student pharmacist.
+Qualified applicants will be considered for an interview.
+Interviews are currently offered in-person and virtually.

-- Lunch with student ambassadors, faculty and staff beginning with informal question and answer session with the Admissions Committee.
+- Lunch with student ambassadors, faculty, and staff

 Screening & Background Check